buqeye/nuclear-matter-convergence/README.md

 ## Overview

-This repository is organized as follows: The directory `analysis` contains all the relevant Jupyter notebooks:
-* `3BF_convergence.ipynb`: (add brief description or just keywords)
-* `derivatives-bands.ipynb`: (add brief description or just keywords)
-* `saturation_analysis.ipynb`: (add brief description or just keywords)
-* `derivatives.ipynb`: (add brief description or just keywords)
-* `symmetry_energy_input_space.ipynb`: (add brief description or just keywords)
-* `correlated_matter_analysis_refactored.ipynb`: (add brief description or just keywords)
-* `make_LaTeX_table.ipynb`: Reads in data from nuclear matter calculations (both SNM and PNM) and outputs total energies at each EFT order as a function of both density and Fermi momentum in the form of LaTeX tables.

-The directories `nuclear_matter`and `other_figures`contain the raw Python implementation, helper functions, etc. and additional figures not shown in the papers (e.g., for talks), respectively.
+The directory `analysis` contains all the relevant Jupyter notebooks, including the main notebooks `derivatives-bands.ipynb` and `correlated_matter_analysis_refactored.ipynb`, which generate the figures in our papers.
+The directories `nuclear_matter` and `other_figures` contain the raw Python implementation, helper functions, etc. and additional figures not shown in the papers (e.g., for talks).
 The raw data for the equation of state of neutron matter and symmetric nuclear matter can be found in `data` and `raw_data`.
+More information can be found in the README files as well as in the annotated notebooks.

 ## Requirements and Installations